rwynn/monstache/README.md

 With the configuration above documents in the `test.test` namespace in mongodb are indexed into the `index1` index in elasticsearch with the `type1` type.

+Make sure that automatic index creation is not disabled in elasticsearch.yml.

+If automatic index creation must be controlled, whitelist any indexes in elasticsearch.yml that monstache will create.

 ### Field Mapping ###